 8. Compare yourself with yourself.

 Not with others.
-Comparing what you have and your results to what other people have and have accomplished can really kill your motivation.
+Comparing what you have and your results to what other people have and have accomplished can really kill your motivation as it ups your self-doubts.
 There are always people ahead of you.
 Most likely quite a bit of people.
 And a few of them are miles ahead.
 So focus on you.
 On your results.
 And how you can and have improved them.

 Reviewing your results is important so you see where you have gone wrong in the past to avoid similar missteps further on.
 But it’s also important because it’s a great motivator to see how much you have improved and how far you have come.
 Often you can be pleasantly surprised when you do such a review.